dkelly255/python-checkers/README.md

 To facilitate & guide the design of the application and User Experience, I created several flowcharts as wireframe diagrams using Microsoft Excel to map the flow control and activity sequencing throughout the stages of play for both games.

-The Flowcharts below show the macro-level flow of the application logic & flow, with rectangular containers representing processing steps, and circular containers representing decision points where the program will take a different path depending on specific circumstances:

 ### - Hangman Wireframe & Flowchart

+The Flowchart below shows the macro-level flow of the Hangman application logic & flow, with rectangular containers representing processing steps, and circular containers representing decision points where the program will take a different path depending on specific circumstances:

 ![Wireframe](readme/images/hangman/hangman-flowchart.png)

 ### - FictCorp Adventures - Overall Wireframe & Flowchart

+The overall structure of the FictCorp Adventures text adventure style game is shown below - the game basically consists of five scenarios, each with three possible decision paths, which the user must navigate, with a set amount of points awarded for each decision path in each scenario.
+A running total of the user's score is displayed throughout, and presented at the conclusion of the game.

 ![Wireframe](readme/images/fictcorp/fictcorp-wireframe.png)

 ### - Optimal Decision Path wireframe

+Below illustrates the "Best Case" decision path through the game - if the user selects each of the decision paths/options below, they will finish the game with the highest possible score & stakeholder sentiment.

 ![Wireframe](readme/images/fictcorp/optimal-path.png)

 ### - Worst Case Decision Path wireframe

+Below illustrates the "Worst Case" decision path through the game - if the user selects each of the decision paths/options below, they will finish the game with the lowest possible score & stakeholder sentiment.

 ![Wireframe](readme/images/fictcorp/worst-case-path.png)